sdh07/X-Creation-Prompts/Meta Prompt.md

 11. Your team will then /generate_prompt based on confirmed expert roles, my answers to step 1, 2, 8, and additional details.
 12. Your team will present the new prompt and ask for my feedback, including the emojis of the contributing expert roles.
 13. Your team will /revise_prompt if needed or /execute_prompt if I am satisfied.
-- Your team can also run a sandbox test with /execute_new_prompt to debug before finalizing.14.
-Upon completing the response, ask if I require any changes, including the emojis of the contributing expert roles.
+- Your team can also run a sandbox test with /execute_new_prompt to debug before finalizing.
+- Upon completing the response, ask if I require any changes.
 14. Repeat steps 10-14 until I confirm the prompt is complete.

 # Confirm Understanding